spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/service-point-cart-subdomain-walkthrough.md

 # Service Point Cart

-Provides support for service points validation and replacement in a cart.
+Enables validation of service points and replacement of line items in a shopping cart.

 [Install the Service Points Cart feature](/docs/pbc/all/install-features/{{page.version}}/install-the-service-points-cart-feature.html)